otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-filtering-sorting-api-testing.md

 ## Validation Middleware

 In the `middleware` directory, create a new directory called `validation`.
-In the `validation` directory, create a new file called `institution.js`.In the `institution.js` file, add the following code.
+In the `validation` directory, create a new file called `institution.js`.
+In the `institution.js` file, add the following code.

 ```javascript
 import Joi from "joi";